bakel243687/TryHackme/Walkthroughs/PrintNightmare.md

 Using metasploit, I configured the handler to the same configurations as the payload created earlier

 Now, I ran the handler as a job in the background while making the folder with my payload available as a fake SMB server (Sever Message Block).

-With this, I can ensure that our target machine is vulnerable by
+With this, I can ensure that our target machine is vulnerable by using impacket-rpcdump

+Now, we run the python code in the directory we cloned from GitHub.
+The python script may crash after Try 3 (It did crash for me)

+Once it's done or you see it crash after Try 3, then I confirmed our exploit success by checking our metasploit job that was running.
+You would see that a session has been opened with our target.

+Yeah, we have exploited the vulnerability and we can decide to explore the windows machine by interacting with the session and then access the shell of the windows.